featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 It should look similar to this: ```/default/71ed3c04-122b-4312-9ea8-06b2b8d6ceac/fsTmCrcZZoGyl56kPHxfKAkbHrJ7xZMKO3dlBiab5IqUXjgKvqpjxYdI8zdXiJqYCpv92Jrki0jY5taE```.
 There are two options - a Server Evaluated API Key and a Client Evaluated API Key.
 More on this [here](//link-to-general-docs)

+Client Side evaluation is intended for use in secure environments (such as microservices, e.g Node JS) and is intended for rapid client side evaluation, per request for example.

+Server Side evaluation is more suitable when you are using an _insecure client_. (e.g. Browser or Mobile).
+This also means you evaluate one user per client.

 #### 2. Make a client: